 It allows us to create the most comfortable, best fitting dentures possible without even taking an impression.
 No gagging, no messy stuff in your mouth.
 Just clean perfect fitting digital partial dentures.

-Three types of partial dentures are available – cast metal, acrylic and flexible resin.
+Three types of partial dentures are available – metal, acrylic and flexible resin.

-The Cast Metal Partial Denture is the best partial denture.
+The Metal Partial Denture is made from an alloy of Chromium and Cobalt.
+The latest digital technologys now allow us to laser print the frames which means the combination of an Intra Oral scan of the teeth and the laser printing process now gives us an absolutely perfect fit everytime.
 It is stronger, less bulky and offers the best fit.
-The Cast Metal partial is fabricated using a metal framework to which the on-site laboratory will attach higher-grade denture teeth.
+The Digital Metal partial is fabricated using a metal framework to which we then attach higher-grade denture teeth.

 Acrylic partials are usually used as a transitional or temporary replacement of missing teeth, depending on your personal circumstances.